The Tale of Jemima Puddle-Duck

 The Tale of Jemima Puddle-Duck is a children's book written and illustrated by Beatrix Potter and first published by Frederick Warne & Co. in 1908.
-The protagonist Jemima Puddle-Duck first appeared in The Tale of Tom Kitten.
+The protagonist, Jemima Puddle-Duck, had already appeared the previous year in The Tale of Tom Kitten.

 Origins

 The tale is set in Potter's Lake District farm, Hill Top.
 Her biographer Judy Taylor suggests that a drawing by Beatrix's father, Rupert Potter, of a flying duck wearing a bonnet, may have been a forerunner of Jemima Puddle-Duck, and indeed there is a painting of Jemima flying in a bonnet in the book.
 One of her early stories, too, a book of fables called The Tale of the Birds and Mr Tod, featured a "vain and foolish" Jemima-like bird.

 Jemima makes her first appearance in print in the 1907 book The Tale of Tom Kitten, as a supporting character.
 The Tale of Jemima Puddle-Duck came out the following year; it was subtitled A Farmyard Tale for Ralph and Betsy [Cannon].
 The farm (as opposed to Hill Top, the house that Potter used in numerous tales) was home to her agent John Cannon and his family, with a small herd of cows, thirty sheep, and some pigs, ducks, and chickens.
 Mrs Cannon was in the habit of getting her chicken "Henny Penny" to sit on duck eggs when the mother, as often happened, was a "bad sitter".